BFI London Film Festival

-The BFI London Film Festival is an annual film festival founded in 1957 and held in the United Kingdom, running for two weeks in October with co-operation from the British Film Institute.
-In 2016, the BFI estimated that roughly 240 feature films and 150 short films from more than 70 countries are screened at the festival each year.
+The BFI London Film Festival is an annual film festival held in London, England, in collaboration with the British Film Institute.
+Founded in 1957, the festival runs for two weeks every October.

+In 2016, the BFI estimated that around 240 feature films and 150 short films from more than 70 countries are screened at the festival each year.

 History

-At a dinner party in 1953 at the home of film critic Dilys Powell of The Sunday Times attended by film administrator James Quinn, guests discussed the lack of a film festival in London.
-Quinn went on to start the first London Film Festival, which took place at the new National Film Theatre (now renamed BFI Southbank) from 16–26 October 1957.
+At a dinner party in 1953, at the home of film critic Dilys Powell of The Sunday Times, attended by film administrator James Quinn, guests discussed the lack of a film festival in London.
+Quinn went on to start the first London Film Festival, which took place at the new National Film Theatre (now renamed BFI Southbank) from 16 to 26 October 1957.
 The first festival screened 15–20 films that were already successful at other festivals, including Akira Kurosawa's Throne of Blood (which opened the festival), Satyajit Ray's Aparajito, Andrzej Wajda's Kanał, Luchino Visconti's White Nights, Ingmar Bergman's The Seventh Seal, Federico Fellini's Nights of Cabiria and Elia Kazan's A Face in the Crowd.
 The first edition was sponsored by The Sunday Times.

-The second festival was held from 6–14 October 1958 and saw the introduction of the Sutherland Trophy, an annual award for "the maker of the most original and imaginative film introduced at the National Film Theatre during the year", which was awarded to Yasujirō Ozu for Tokyo Story.
-The third festival featured François Truffaut's The 400 Blows, for which he turned up without a ticket and unable to speak English.
+The second festival saw the introduction of the Sutherland Trophy, an annual award for "the maker of the most original and imaginative film introduced at the National Film Theatre during the year", which was awarded to Yasujirō Ozu for Tokyo Story.
+The third festival featured François Truffaut's The 400 Blows, for which he famously turned up to the festival without a ticket and unable to speak English.

-The third festival opened 12 October 1959 with the Czech puppet version of A Midsummer Night's Dream directed by Jiří Trnka.

 Richard Roud became festival director in 1960, the first year that a British film was shown at the festival; the world premiere of Karel Reisz's Saturday Night and Sunday Morning.
-The fourth edition also featured Michelangelo Antonioni's L'Avventura and Truffaut's Shoot the Pianist.
+The fourth edition contained films from 14 other countries shown at seven other festivals, including Michelangelo Antonioni's L'Avventura and Luis Buñuel's The Young One, plus five films not shown at other festivals, including Truffaut's Shoot the Pianist and Studs Lonigan.

-The fifth edition opened 17 October 1961 with Jacques Demy's Lola.
 The 1962 festival featured the first midnight matinee, Tony Richardson's The Loneliness of the Long Distance Runner.
 Roman Polanski's first feature-length film Knife in the Water and Jean-Luc Godard's Vivre sa vie were also screened.

-A new strand of the festival called London Choices was added in 1965.
-London Choices featured debut and lesser-known features.
+A new strand of the festival called London Choices was added in 1965 which featured debut and lesser-known features.
 One of the first London Choices features was Dear John, directed by Lars-Magnus Lindgren.

 1967 saw the first features films directed by women screened - Shirley Clarke's Portrait of Jason, Agnès Varda's Les Créatures and Věra Chytilová's Daisies.

 Jean-Luc Godard's first English language film, One Plus One, was shown under the London Choices strand in 1968.
 After the screening, Godard punched producer Iain Quarrier in the face on stage for changes Quarrier made to the film's ending.
+The world premiere of Lindsay Anderson's If.... closed the festival.